Italy rescues 370 migrants, steps up naval patrols

 Sicily's regional parliament declared a state of emergency on Tuesday, a move that allows it to tap additional funds to help its struggling immigration services.

-The reception centre on Lampedusa, which is under Sicily's administration, is now hosting four or five times its capacity.
+The reception center on Lampedusa, which is under Sicily's administration, is now hosting four or five times its capacity.

 To try to stem the flow of rickety boats and prevent further tragedies, Italy began on Tuesday deploying more ships, long-range helicopters, an airplane equipped with night-vision, plus unmanned drone aircraft.